Zippy6666/zbase2/readme.md

 #### TODO
 - [ ] Controller follows crosshair more accurately (use relationships)
 - [ ] System for restricting aim angle of range attacks
+- [ ] Anim event on reload if necessary